namitdeb739/tp/docs/DeveloperGuide.md

 **Notes**

 * The phone number must belong to an existing tenant.
+* The phone number should be a valid Singaporean phone number exactly 8 digits long and starting with 6, 8 or 9.
 * If the tenant is already marked as paid or unpaid, an appropriate error message is displayed.
 * The `isPaid` property ensures that the tenant's payment status is tracked accurately.